mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

 > [!Note]
 > The search interface maintains your search state in the URL, making it easy to share specific searches.

-### Ask Questions (RAG)

-The RAG (Retrieval-Augmented Generation) feature allows you to ask natural language questions:

-1. On the search page, look for the "Ask a Question" section.

-2. Type your question in natural language, for example:

-   - "What are the steps to change my oil?"
-   - "How often should I rotate my tires?"
-   - "What does the check engine light mean?"

-3. The system will:
-   - Find the most relevant manual sections
-   - Generate a comprehensive answer using AI
-   - Provide source references for verification

 ### Browse Chunks

 To explore the manual content systematically: